 As you can see, the tenant is the most basic unit of categorization for topics (more fundamental than the namespace and topic name).

+A Pulsar namespaces is a logical grouping of topics.
 Tenants and namespaces are two key concepts of Pulsar to support multi-tenancy.

 - Pulsar is provisioned for specified tenants with appropriate capacity allocated to the tenant.